gyhou/consumer_complaints/README.md

 **For this challenge, we want to know for each financial product and year, the total number of complaints, number of companies receiving a complaint, and the highest percentage of complaints directed at a single company.**

 ## Summary
-This code has 2 parts: First, process the csv file, then aggregate the processed data and create a new csv file.

-`python3.7 ./src/consumer_complaints.py ./input/complaints.csv ./output/report.csv`

 In the `run.sh` script, `python3.7` is used, followed by the python script file location and name, then the input csv file location and name, then the desired output csv file location and name.

-`consumer_complaints.py` has two functions:
+`consumer_complaints.py` has 2 parts: First, process the csv file, then aggregate the processed data and create a new csv file.

+### Part 1
 `process_csv(file_loc)`: Takes in an input csv and returns a dictionary with processed data.
 <br>
 Takes in 1 argument: